RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 Use of xTB requires xtb to be downloaded and the xtb binary needs to be available in your PATH environment variable.
 See `xtb-documentation <https://xtb-docs.readthedocs.io>`_

-.. note:: This feature is in an experimental stage as OpenMM will run with periodic boundary conditions active while the QM-theory (here xTB) does not know about
+.. note:: Note that during the MD simulation, OpenMM will run with periodic boundary conditions active while the QM-theory (here xTB) does not know about
     the periodic boundary conditions and will calculate a non-periodic box instead.
-It's unclear how reliable this approximation is in the long run.
+This is an approximation but should be fairly reliable.

+Below we define a minimal QM-region for the Fe site in rubredoxin, truncating the cysteine residues as SCH2 groups.
+These groups are capped with hydrogen linkatoms during the QM calculation steps.
+See :doc:`QM-MM-boundary_tutorial` for more information on how to define a good QM/MM boundary for a system (rubredoxin as an example).

 *3-QMMM_MD.py:*